 Maintain a complete and separate inventory for items that are temporarily away from your premises, whether in your possession or in the hands of an authorized party, such as a commissioned salesperson.

-Your inventory records can be recorded in the same manner as on page 11 of this guide.
+Your inventory records can be recorded in the same manner as shown in this guide.